 Elk calling in competition is an art, but you don’t have to be a hunting call artist to be successful at using elk hunting calls.
-Elk call to each other all the time to communicate many things which we don’t fully understand.
+Elk call to each other all the time to communicate many things which we can identify!
 Most elk talk can be easily reproduced using elk hunting calls on the market today.

 In my early years of elk hunting I have heard bugle's and thought, “That’s awful.
 Must be a hunter.”
-Then found out it really was a bull elk, of course.
-Some elk just sound terrible, like they aren't "doing it right".
-They are defintely communicating something specific, but hoarseness does occur during the rut.
+Then, I found out it really was a bull elk.
+Some elk just sound "terrible", like they aren't "doing it right".
+They are defintely communicating something specific.
+Although, bull elk can become hoarse during the rut.

-Many years ago I took a friend to one of my favorite spots near Trout Creek, Montana.
+Many years ago I took a friend to one of my favorite spots in Montana.
 We were on national forest land far behind locked gates on a logging road.
-We heard a clear “moooo”.
-Randy said it was cattle.
+We heard a clear, “moooo”.
+My friend said it was cattle.
 I whispered, “There aren’t any cattle in here.”

-Even if you aren't that good yet at replicating bull elk sounds, elk calls on the market today make it easy to fool (some) elk into letting you find them and get close to them.
-To fool more takes listening and practice.
+Even if you aren't that good yet at replicating bull elk sounds, elk calls on the market today make it easy to fool elk sometimes into letting you find them and get close to them.
+Success takes listening and practice.
 Consider the many varied types of calls available on the market by clicking here for our discussion and review.

 If you make sounds with your call that are nowhere close to elk sounds, you can push elk away from you.
-So, some practice is in order as well as understanding what the acceptable parameters are for doing elk talk.
+So, some practice is in order, as well as understanding elk vocalization.

 The best place to start is spending time listening to elk sounds, live or recorded.
 Hearing them first hand is certainly a thrill and the best option, but sometimes we just can’t be where they are to listen.
 ElkNut's Sounds by the Elk CD categorizes the elk sounds and enables you to practice them while you listen and learn.
 (More audio links below.)

 There are outside the mouth reed calls that are much easier to use.
-Simply follow the directions that come with them, after listening to the real thing to know what you think the end result should be.
-In the mouth diaphragm calls are more difficult to use, but give you more control of the various “attitudes” that you want to convey, as well as freeing up your hands.
+Simply follow the directions that come with them, after listening to the real thing to know what the end result should be.
+In the mouth, hands free, diaphragm calls are more difficult to use, but give you more control of the various “attitudes” that you want to convey.

 If you really want to learn how to understand what elk are saying, how to react to it and how to influence elk with calls, the best resource is Paul Medel's instructional ElkNut's Playbook and Sounds by the Elk CD.
 Those elk talk tutorials are available with free shipping at the link above.
 Learn what the elk are saying, then practice talking to them along with the CD.

-Calves, cows and bulls all have ways of calling to other elk that can be categorized somewhat.
+Calves, cows and bulls all have ways of calling to other elk that can be categorized.
 Elk talk year round and bulls often make the same sounds cows do.
-The bull bugle (audio) and cow estrus whine (audio) , as well as the calf mew (audio) are easily identified.
+The bull bugle (audio) and pleading cow call (audio) , as well as the calf mew (audio) are easily identified.
 However, recognizing the nuances of the vocal tones and elements of the elk sounds takes practice and knowledge that ElkNut has mastered and teaches.

-During the rifle season elk talk will subside some because the rut is over.
-They also shut up because of the stress of human presence and their loud activities, including rifle fire, machines, etc. Bulls might still bugle on rare occasion during rifle season, especially in remote areas that hunters have not been detected.
+During the rifle season elk talk will subside some because the rut is ending.
+They also shut up because of the stress of human presence and our loud activities, including rifle fire, machines, etc. Bulls might still bugle during rifle season, especially in remote areas that hunters have not been detected.
 Cows and calves talk to each other year round.
 Even the so-called "estrus scream" can be heard in the middle of winter or spring.
 This estrus scream or buzz, is really a contact sound.

 The tools used most often in your elk calling arsenal should be mews and chirps.
-If you learn no other elk calls, learn these two.
-In fact, these two cow talk calls will serve you well without any other elk talk reproduction attempts.
+Start with these two.
 Many times a bull will give away his location when he hears a cow chirp or mew (audio).
-A quiet mew of a hunter who has been spotted might even provide him an opportunity to walk around close to the elk, even though a cow or two in the herd suspects his presence.
+A quiet mew of a hunter might provide an opportunity to walk around close to the elk, even though a cow or two in the herd suspects his presence.

 A bugle will often get a bull to sound off, but it might cause him to move in the opposite direction, especially if he’s young or has a harem of cows under his own influence.
-Saying the wrong thing with a bull sound might get you the exact wrong result.
+Saying the wrong thing with a bull sound might get you the wrong result.
 Spend some time learning what elk are saying and how to talk "intelligently" to them with ElkNut's elk communication instructional resources.
 As ElkNut teaches, all elk sounds are timing sounds; the right time and the right communication.

-If you get a response from a bugle call, stop calling and start walking.
+If you get a response from your locator bugle from a distance, stop calling and start walking.
 Knock off about a third of the perceived distance and listen for the bull.
 Do some soft cow chirps and mews and see if you can get him to speak up again.
 If he does, be patient.
 He might be coming to you.
 (See the Stalking Elk page here.)

 If you and a partner(s) can sound like a contented herd of cows and calves (audio) , a nearby bull might just be convinced to join the party.
 Don’t be afraid to make some ground sounds with your “hooves”.
 When elk are unstressed, they aren’t in quiet mode.
 A bull likes the idea of joining a stress-free herd of cows and calves.

-When calling elk, no matter what sound you are duplicating, don’t over do it.
-When you make any noise, you are giving away your exact location at that moment.
-(Use your hands to deflect your elk calling sounds away from you.)
 Elk are good at pinpointing sounds.
 One trick to use when hunting and calling elk by yourself is to do some cow talk, then quietly move a little.
-If you know which direction a bull is, make a cow elk sound and, if he responds, quietly cut off some of the distance between and stop.
+If you know which direction a bull is, make a cow elk sound and, if he responds, quietly cut off some of the distance and stop.

-If you are elk calling with a partner, the shooter should be silent and set up fifty to seventy yards ahead of the caller and toward the located bull for a shot opportunity.
+If you are elk calling with a partner, the shooter should usually be silent and set up fifty to seventy yards ahead of the caller, toward the located bull.
 The caller’s job is to pull the bull past the shooter.
 The caller should be over a rise or very still behind some brush, because the bull will be eyeballing his exact location.
 The caller can call while walking away (in cover) to make the bull follow past the shooter.

-If the shooter hits a bull with an arrow, he should immediately bugle or cow talk to stop the bull from a panicked run.
-You'd be surprised how often that works, despite being stuck with an arrow.
+If the shooter shoots a bull (bow or rifle), he should immediately bugle or cow talk to stop the bull from a panicked run.
+You'd be surprised how often that works, despite being hit.